 Formal attendance will not be taken in this course.
-However, there are a set number of points attached to "Ask the Audience" (ATA) activities that require your attendance in class.
+However, there are a set number of points attached to activities that require your attendance in class.
 In order to earn credit for these activities, students must be physically present in class and the activities must be completed during our class period.
-Ask the Audience activities will be completed using iClicker software, which is accessible via a smartphone app or internet browser.
-A link to our course's join code is included below.